-This recipe is to make genuine shea butter liquid soap from scratch, with olive oil, coconut oil and, of course, shea butter.
+This recipe makes a genuine, natural shea butter liquid soap, with olive oil, coconut oil and, of course, shea butter.
 You will get a beautiful light yellow liquid soap, scented with lemongrass and lemon, ylang-ylang, or your favorite essential oils.